allen-cell-animated/simularium-lambdas/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug Report
 about: '"Something''s wrong..."'
 title: ''
-labels: bug
+labels: 'bug'
 assignees: ''

 ---

+## System and Software
+* simularium-lambdas Version:
+* Python Version:
+* Operating System:

 ## Description

-_A clear description of the bug_
+*A clear description of the bug*

 ## Expected Behavior

-_What did you expect to happen instead?_
+*What did you expect to happen instead?*

 ## Reproduction

-_A minimal example that exhibits the behavior._
+*A minimal example that exhibits the behavior.*

 ## Environment

-_Any additional information about your environment.
-E.g. OS version, python version, browser etc._
+*Any additional information about your environment*